 If you’re mainly interested in seeing big trees, it’s possible to hike this loop without the East Ridge Trail.
 The result is one of the better short walks in the park.

 The loop is relatively little-used, and I’ve never seen anyone else on the East Ridge Trail.

-Access the Blooms Creek Trail by walking south on the Redwood Loop as far as the Mother of the Forest tree.
-The Redwood Loop passes a meadow that offers nice views of the large redwoods on the other side.
-At the Mother of the Forest tree, a the roadside trail branches off and continues south, passing some more good-size redwoods.
+Start from park headquarters and walk south on the Redwood Loop.
+The loop passes a meadow that offers nice views of the large redwoods on the other side.
+At the Mother of the Forest tree, take the roadside trail that branches off to the left; this trail passes some more good-size redwoods.
 Turn right into the Blooms Creek Campground, which is the most scenic campground in the park, with many large redwoods scattered among the campsites.
-Over the past half-century state and national park policies have turned against providing campgrounds in old-growth forests, and this end of the campground is one of the very few places where you can still camp among big old-growth redwoods.
-Parts of the campground seem a little crowded, however.
+This end of the campground is one of the very few places where you can camp among big old-growth redwoods.
+Parts of the campground are a little crowded, though.

-After passing through the campground, you'll see a large footbridge to your left that crosses Blooms Creek.
+After passing through the campground, there’s a large footbridge on the left that crosses Blooms Creek.
 At this point you can shorten the hike by continuing straight on the paved road, crossing the auto bridge, and turning right onto the Skyline-Hinh Hammond Connector.
 This is not a bad option if you’re just out for a short stroll, since the shortened 1.6-mile loop includes all the best redwoods and none of the hill climbing of the longer 2.8-mile hike.